Huntly railway station: History

 The station was opened by the Great North of Scotland Railway on 20 September 1854, with the commissioning of the line from the original Waterloo terminus in Aberdeen.
 The route onwards to followed on 11 October 1856, with the through link to the new joint station at completed in November 1867 to connect the GNSR to the Aberdeen Railway.
 The track was doubled in 1896, when a non-stop train from Aberdeen was speeded up to a 45-minute schedule for the 40+3/4 mi, though it ceased when the overnight London express was slowed later that year.

 The original station building, which had an overall roof and was described in 1898 as, "a decent structure of the old fashioned 'roofed-over' type", was later demolished and replaced.

 Facilities

-The station's ticket office is staffed six days per week from early morning until early afternoon (06:50 – 13:50, Mon-Sat).
+The station's ticket office is staffed six days per week..
 A self-service ticket machine is provided for use outside of these times and for collecting advance purchase tickets.
 A pay phone and post box are available, along with shelters on each platform and toilets in the booking hall (the latter open only when the station is staffed).
 Train running information is offered via customer help points, CIS displays, automatic announcements and timetable posters.
 Step-free access is available to both platforms via ramps, though the footbridge linking them has steps.